Creation of the Foundation

 Marie Hommeau, Bordeaux site manager at setec énergie environnement, is involved in skills sponsorship as the setec Foundation’s coordinator.

 The communication actions are carried out under the strategic guidance of Caroline Day-Califet, Director of Communication for the setec group.

 The setec Foundation has several funding levers to support structures in setting up and monitoring projects:

 - The annual campaigns, organised around a theme and/or a geographical area, with a projected endowment of €200,000 in 2023.

 - The Transition Fund, which finances projects co-opted by the setec Group’s employees, with a projected endowment of €50,000 in 2023.

 - The renewal of partnerships, in order to ensure the sustainability of the projects supported, with a projected endowment of €40,000 in 2023.

 - The emergency fund, set up exceptionally to support associations following the invasion of Ukraine by Russia, which collected €62,000 in 2022.
-To date, there are no plans to dedicate part of the endowment to an emergency fund in 2023.
+It was renewed in 2023 for the terrible earthquakes in Turkey – Syria and Morocco.